Victor Robles Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.3 K/9, which ranks 22nd in the league.
+- The Guardians pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Guardians have a 4.16 team ERA that ranks 13th across all league pitching staffs.
+- The Guardians have a 4.08 team ERA that ranks 11th across all MLB pitching staffs.

-- The Guardians give up the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Guardians pitchers combine to allow 12 home runs (0.9 per game), the sixth-fewest in the league.

-- The Guardians will look to Quantrill (0-1) in his third start this season.
+- Plesac (0-0) gets the starting nod for the Guardians, his third of the season.

-- The right-hander last appeared on Saturday against the Seattle Mariners, when he threw five innings, allowing three earned runs while giving up seven hits.
+- The right-hander last pitched on Sunday against the Seattle Mariners, when he threw seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.